Supply Chain Strategic Priorities & Labor Shortages | Case Study

 3. How have your strategic priorities been impacted by supply chain constraints?

-Companies which partner with experienced, forward-thinking manufacturers are better positioned to align their resources with their strategic priorities.
-Key partnerships are an ideal way to bring in outside expertise, specialized knowledge and critical insights to solve business challenges.
+The partner you choose for your business makes all the difference.
+Choose a forward-thinking manufacturer that aligns their resources with their supply chain strategic priorities.
+Key partnerships like this bring in outside expertise, specialized knowledge and critical insights to solve your business challenges.

-Our client, a subsidiary of a world-class equipment and services company, is a leader in autonomous technology using machine imaging and GPS.
-The client is revolutionizing its industry by applying technology in breakthrough ways.
-As an innovation-driven company, our client’s strategic priorities are new products and technologies.
+Our client is a subsidiary of a world-class equipment and services company.
+They lead in autonomous technology by using machine imaging and GPS.
+This client is revolutionizing their industry by applying technology in breakthrough ways.
+As an innovation-driven company, their strategic priorities are new products and technologies.

-• Assess whether clear and open communication with your strategic partners addresses issues effectively
+• Analyze whether communication with your strategic partners addresses issues effectively

-• Analyze the costs of staff shortages, including recruiting, training, overtime and turnover, on your bottom line.
+• Review the costs of staff shortages including recruiting, training, overtime and turnover on your bottom line

 • Consider the measurable impact of delays and shortages on your team’s ability to ship on-time and complete.

-Unfortunately, as often happens in growing organizations, the company resources were stretched to hire workers while continuing to invest in physical space and capacity.
-Nortech’s team partnered with the client to identify opportunities to align resources with their strategic priorities by identifying components to be transitioned to Nortech’s higher volume, near shore manufacturing facility.
-By transferring the production of specific components, the client is able to focus on their core competencies: new technologies and finished equipment production.
+Unfortunately, what often happens in growing organizations is company resources are stretched too thin.
+Our client was hiring new workers while continuing to invest in physical space and capacity.
+The Nortech team partnered with our client to identify opportunities to align resources with their strategic priorities.
+We did this by identifying components to be transitioned to Nortech’s higher volume, near shore manufacturing facility.
+By transferring the production of specific components, our client was able to focus on their core competencies: new technologies and finished equipment production.

-With current global raw material supply shortages, many businesses like our client are finding value partnering with experienced manufacturers.
-Strategically, this gives the businesses a competitive advantage by removing peripheral activities from their core facilities and reducing related expenses, thereby creating more space to invest and innovate in other areas, as our client has done.
+With current global raw material supply shortages, many businesses, like our client, are finding value partnering with experienced manufacturers.
+Strategically, this gives the businesses a competitive advantage by removing peripheral activities from their core facilities.
+It also reduces related expenses and creates more space to invest and innovate in other areas.